What is the European Green Deal?

 Chloé Boucher

-Launched in 2019 at the European level in response to the climate challenge, the European Green Deal is a plan of unprecedented magnitude at the level of the European Union.
-It is the EU's roadmap and its new growth strategy to combat global warming and environmental degradation.
-The objective?
-Making Europe the first climate-neutral continent!
+Launched in 2019 at the European level in response to the climate challenge, the European Green Deal is a plan of unprecedented scope within the European Union.
+It constitutes the EU's roadmap and its new growth strategy to fight against global warming and environmental degradation.
+Objective ?
+Make Europe the first climate-neutral continent!

-This action plan is considered to be one of the most ambitious political initiatives carried out by the European Union, which raises a lot of hope.
-For Member States, this is a real opportunity to act jointly and effectively at European level to fight global warming.
+This action plan is considered one of the most ambitious political initiatives carried by the European Union, which raises many hopes.
+For the Member States, this is a real opportunity to act jointly and effectively at the European level to fight against global warming.

 What is the European Green Deal?
 What is its content and what are the objectives set by this ambitious plan?
-Today, 4 years after its launch, where are we?
-Has the implementation of this plan been successful or, on the contrary, insufficient?
+Today, 4 years after its launch, where do we stand?
+Is the implementation of this plan a success or, on the contrary, insufficient?

-We go through all these questions together so that you become unbeatable on the subject.
+We will address all these questions together so that you become experts on the subject

 What are the motivations and ambitions of the European Green Deal?

-The birth of the European Green Deal: when climate emergency meets political initiative
+The birth of the European Green Deal: when climate urgency meets political initiative

-To respond to the climate emergency, the European Commission chaired by Ursula Von der Leyen presented its European Green Deal in December 2019 - also known as the European Green Deal.
+To respond to the climate emergency, the European Commission chaired by Ursula Von der Leyen presented in December 2019 its European Green Deal - also known as the Green Pact for Europe.

-This key political initiative of the European Union is a commitment made by the 27 Member States to face the challenges of climate change and ongoing environmental degradation.
-Through this European Green Deal, the Member States set themselves the objective of achieving climate neutrality by 2050, thus respecting the objectives set out in the Paris Agreement.
+This key political initiative of the European Union is a commitment taken by the 27 Member States to face the challenges of climate change and the ongoing degradation of the environment.
+Through this Green Pact for Europe, the Member States set themselves the objective of achieving climate neutrality in 2050, thus respecting the objectives set in the Paris Agreement.

-Concretely, it consists ofa set of binding legislative measures and political initiatives, affecting various fields and aiming to achieve this famous objective of carbon neutrality in 2050.
-Moreover, the President of the European Commission considers this plan to be the number one priority of her mandate.
+Concretely, it consists of a set of binding legislative measures and political initiatives, covering various areas and aiming to achieve this famous objective of carbon neutrality in 2050.
+The President of the European Commission even considers this plan as the number one priority of her mandate.

-Objective carbon neutrality in 2050 for the European Union!
+Objective of carbon neutrality in 2050 for the European Union!

-The European Union's desire through the Green Deal is to transform the European economy by making it more sustainable and resilient.
-This desire is translated on paper into several concrete objectives:
+The will of the European Union through the Green Deal is to transform the European economy by making it more sustainable and resilient.
+This wish is translated on paper by several concrete objectives:

-• The main objective is to make Europe The first climate-neutral continent by 2050.
-This means that all greenhouse gas (GHG) emissions will be absorbed by carbon sinks and net emissions will be zero.
+• The main objective is to make Europe the first climate-neutral continent by 2050.
+This means that all greenhouse gas (GHG) emissions will be absorbed by carbon sinks and that net emissions will be zero.

-• To achieve this main objective, the European Commission has set a shorter-term interim objective: reducing net GHG emissions by at least 55% by 2030 compared to 1990 levels.
+• To achieve this main objective, the European Commission has set an intermediate objective in the shorter term: the reduction of at least 55% of net GHG emissions by 2030 compared to 1990 levels.

-• Two other unquantified objectives have been set out by the European Commission:
+• Two other non-quantified objectives have been stated by the European Commission:

-• Economic growth decoupled from the use of resources
+• Economic growth dissociated from the use of resources

-• Ensure that no social group or territory is left behind: she insists on the need to implement a transition that promotes sustainable growth while promoting social justice.
+• Ensuring that no social group or territory is left behind: it insists on the need to implement a transition promoting sustainable growth while promoting social justice.

-To achieve its ambitions, Europe is equipping itself with a legislative weapon called the “Climate Package” or “Objective 55 Adjustment Package”.
-It concerns all sectors and consists of several concrete legislative texts aimed at achieving the goals of reducing GHG emissions.
+To achieve its ambitions, Europe equips itself with a legislative weapon called the “Climate Package” or “Fit for 55” package.
+It concerns all sectors and consists of several concrete legislative texts aiming to achieve the objectives of reducing GHG emissions.

 How is the European Green Deal organized?

-The key sectors of the European Green Deal and priority projects
+The key sectors of the European Green Deal and the priority projects

-The measures announced and planned in the Green Deal are ambitious and affect all sectors of the economy.
-A short overview of the various strategies of the European Union.
+The measures announced and planned in the Green Deal are ambitious and cover all sectors of the economy.
+A quick overview of the different strategies of the European Union.

 Transforming the European energy mix

-In 2020, the European Union's energy mix consisted of nearly 70% fossil fuels - oil (36%), natural gas (22%) and coal (11%) while renewable energies represent 22% of the energy mix.
-In recent years, the share of fossil fuels in the European mix has decreased while the share of renewable energies has increased (22% in 2020 compared to 16% in 2012).
+In 2020, the European Union's energy mix was made up of nearly 70% of fossil fuels - oil (36%), natural gas (22%) and coal (11%) while renewable energies represent 22% of the energy mix.
+In recent years, the share of fossil fuels in the European mix has decreased while the share of renewable energies has increased (22% in 2020 against 16% in 2012).

-With regard to European dependence on hydrocarbons, Eurostat estimates that in 2021 the European Union was 55.5% dependent of its imports for its total energy consumption and that 40% of the gas consumed in the European Union in 2021 came from Russia.
+Regarding Europe's dependence on hydrocarbons, Eurostat estimates that in 2021 the European Union depended 55.5% on its imports for its total energy consumption and that 40% of the gas consumed in the European Union in 2021 came from Russia.

-The war in Ukraine has also strengthened the consensus around the need to reduce external energy dependence and accelerate the transition to renewable energies.
+The war in Ukraine has indeed strengthened the consensus around the need to reduce external energy dependence and accelerate the transition to renewable energies.

-In order to achieve carbon neutrality, the European Commission is focusing on two key areas:
+In order to achieve carbon neutrality, the European Commission is betting on two key tracks:

 • Increase the share of renewable energies in the European energy mix while reducing our dependence on fossil fuels.
-The initial objective was to increase the share of renewable energies in the European energy mix to 40% by 2030.
-After very long negotiations, Parliament, Commission and Member States finally reached an agreement last March.
-Objective: to increase the share of renewable energies in the European electricity mix to 42.5% by 2030.
+The initial goal was to increase the share of renewable energies in the European energy mix to 40% by 2030.
+After very long negotiations, the Parliament, the Commission and the Member States finally reached an agreement last March.
+Objective: increase the share of renewable energies in the European electricity mix to 42.5% by 2030.

-• Improve energy efficiency (buildings etc.) by reducing energy losses by 36% to 39%.
+• Improve energy efficiency (buildings, etc.) by reducing energy losses from 36% to 39%.

 Transport is another key area of the Green Deal.
-It is one of the most emitting sectors: it alone accounts for a quarter of CO2e emissions at European level and it is the only sector whose emissions have increased in the last 20 years.
-The aim of the Green Deal is to reduce emissions from this sector by 90% in 2050 !
-That is to say if the transformations are likely to be profound.
+This is one of the most emitting sectors: it alone accounts for 1/4 of CO2e emissions at the European level and it is the only sector whose emissions have increased over the past 20 years.
+The goal of the Green Deal is to reduce emissions from this sector by 90% by 2050 !
+This shows how profound the transformations are likely to be.

 To achieve this, the EU is trying to build ambitious legislation.